lukepulaski/lukepulaski.github.io/tristan-smith-campaign/tristan-smith-campaign.md

 ## Update - November 5, 2025

 I am happy to announce that, on the evening of November 4, 2025, [Mr. Smith won a seat on Lynn School Committee](https://itemlive.com/2025/11/04/smith-tops-school-race/).
 Not only did he secure a seat, but he received the most votes of any candidate in the race.
-Overall, his campaign was a resounding success.
+Below are the unofficial results from around 9 PM on Election Night:

 ![General Election Results](2025_gen_results_table.png)